Ficus subpisocarpa: Distribution and habitat

 The nominate subspecies is found from Southern Japan, Taiwan, Hainan and eastern China (where it occurs in Fujian, Guangdong, Guangxi, southern Yunnan and southeastern Zhejiang provinces), through Vietnam, Laos and Thailand into Indonesia where it reaches Ceram in the Moluccas.
 It is possibly found in Cambodia.
 Subspecies pubipoda is found in Vietnam, Cambodia, Thailand and Peninsular Malaysia.

-Both subspecies are found in deciduous and evergreen forests, the nominate at low altitudes and subspecies pubipoda to 1400 m.
+Both subspecies are found in deciduous and evergreen forests, the nominate at low elevations and subspecies pubipoda to 1400 m.

 Ecology

 In a field study in Taiwan, ants were found to inhabit cavities within internodes of young branches of Ficus subpisocarpa.
 They feed on wasps, more commonly on non-pollinating rather than the pollinating species necessary for the fig to reproduce.
 It is possible that the fig developed the cavities to accommodate the ants.
 75% of ants recorded in the study belonged to the genus Crematogaster, with the remainder belonging to the genera Technomyrmex, Myrmica and Prenolepis.
 Sometimes two ant species shared the cavities.
 The cavities mostly ranged between 2 and 14 cm in length.
 The ants appear to tend aphids and scale insects that are present on the fig plant.

 Ficus subpisocarpa is the second Ficus species observed with ants inhabiting branch cavities, the first observation was done in Borneo on Ficus obscura var. borneensis.